-A client recently came to us for advice about how to grow his business.
-Tim makes designer furniture that sells to high end restaurants, hotels and many of the rich and famous (who cannot be named, but think reality TV show types).
+A furniture client recently came to us for advice about how to grow his business.
+He makes designer furniture that sells to high end restaurants, hotels and many of the rich and famous.
 He’s been doing this for 20 years very successfully, being featured by GQ, Playboy, Architectural Digest and the New York Times.
 Clearly he knows his stuff – and in a narrow circle his furniture is adored.
 But the circle is too narrow.
+Like the water companies, he needed to increase customer demand for his products.
+How could he do it?

-The FIRST STEP was understanding the ideal target customer.
-Within his portfolio he has a premium table that sells at a hefty price tag.
-Not appropriate for IKEA shoppers, but perfect for discriminating customers who want a cutting edge design.
-Tim currently sells around 6 of these per month and it is a good money maker.
-However, with quantitative research we were able to identify a MUCH larger audience who could buy the table.
-In fact, they were eager to buy the table and wanted to learn how they could do that.
+In fact, customers were eager to buy the table and wanted to learn how they could do that.
 Why weren’t they already buying the table?
 Because they didn’t even know about it.
 Classic problem.
 Our research showed Tim where he could highlight the table, online web sites where nearly a third of the customers/designers went to get ideas about furniture.
 A good starting point.
 Now what?

-STEP 2 in the magic formula developed by Allan Dib is Marketing.
+The magical formula presented by Allan Dib is learning how to speak with your customers.
 This is where things seem to get complicated.
-Now that Tim knows his customer and knows how to find them, he needs to develop a message to talk with these customers.
+Now that Tim knows his customer and knows how to find them, he needs to develop a message to talk with them.

-We were also able to help Tim here, by developing the customer Persona: The way that person thinks, the ideas they like, the messages that work best with them and most importantly, the emotional triggers to their purchasing.
+We were also able to help Tim here, by developing the customer Persona.
+It tells us the way that his ideal customers think, the ideas they like, the messages that work best with them.
+And perhaps most importantly, emotional triggers to their purchasing.
 As the old saying goes, “People buy based on emotions and rationalize the decision later.”
 A customer who is buying this table definitely is falling in love with it.

-STEP 3: Tim’s natural next step is to approach an advertising agency to executed this step.
-We agree.
-But right away we offer a warning.
-Tim, beware!
+At this point, Tim wonders if he should approach an advertising agency to help him with the marketing.
+Perhaps, but first he needs to consider his advertising budget and what he is trying to achieve.
 There are zillions of agencies out there hungry for clients.
-The big ones are looking for clients who can spend over $1M on marketing.
-The smaller agencies would like clients who will spend over $100K on marketing.
-And the desperate agencies might take you for $10K, literally.
+The big ones are looking for clients who can spend hundreds of thousands on marketing.
+Many agencies could help him to achieve his goals especially in these digital days.
 In his great book, Ogilvy on Advertising, the master writes: “I do not regard advertising as entertainment or an art form, but as a medium of information.
 When I write an advertisement, I don’t want you to tell me that you find it creative.
 I want you to find it so interesting that you buy the product.”
 Well said David!

 There is a lot more to say from here.
 Tim knows the customer, he knows how to reach them, he works with a good agency to create advertising that is carried efficiently through smart marketing channels.
-And instead of selling 6 of these tables per month, this year he expects to sell at least 20 of them per month (a more than 3X increase in sales).
-And that is just one product.
+And instead of selling a small number of these tables per month, this year he expects to sell a lot of them.
 His sales will sky rocket.